Inverse Kazhdan--Lusztig polynomials of fan matroids: Inverse Kazhdan--Lusztig polynomials

 Multiplying both sides by $u^n$ and summing over all $n \ge 0$ yields

 Since $\rk(F_n)=n$, the left-hand side of \eqref{eq:genfun-sum} becomes

 and hence

 If the right-hand side of \eqref{fan-pro3} can be expressed in terms of $\Psi(t,u)$, then we obtain the desired functional equation satisfied by $\Psi(t,u)$.
-Once this equation is obtained, it remains to check that the right-hand side of \eqref{fan-pro2} satisfies it and has the required degree bound.
+Since the inverse Kazhdan--Lusztig polynomial of a matroid is uniquely determined by the recurrence relation and degree bound.
+Once this equation is obtained, it suffices to check that the right-hand side of \eqref{fan-pro2} satisfies it and has the required degree bound.

 To this end, we recall the description of the flats of the fan graph $F_n$ given in \cite{xie2018}, and summarize the combinatorial constructions used later in the proof.
 A weak composition of $n$ is a sequence $(a_1,a_2,\ldots,a_k)$ of non-negative integers such that $a_1+a_2+\cdots+a_k=n$.
 Let $\mathcal{S}_n$ denote the set of compositions with all parts strictly positive.
 By convention, we set $\mathcal{S}_0=\{()\}$.
 Let $\mathcal{E}_n$ denote the set of weak compositions of $n$ with even number of parts, say $(a_1,\dots,a_{2k})$, such that $a_i \ge 1$ for $1<i<2k$.
 We note that $\mathcal{E}_0=\{(0,0)\}$.
 For each $\sigma=(a_1,\dots,a_{2k}) \in \mathcal{E}_n$, define